vatesfr/xen-orchestra/packages/xo-server-sdn-controller/README.md

 Like all other xo-server plugins, it can be configured directly via the web interface, see [the plugin documentation](https://xen-orchestra.com/docs/plugins.html).

+The plugin's configuration contains:
+- `cert-dir`: A path where to find the certificates to create SSL connections with the hosts.
+If none is provided, the plugin will create its own self-signed certificates.

 ## Contributions

 Contributions are *very* welcomed, either on the documentation or on